lexDAO/LexCorpus/GUIDE.md

 # Getting Started with LexDAO Contracts

 Welcome!
 You've made it this far, so you are probably the kind of curious sort LexDAO needs.
+Do some edits.

 Here are some pointers for using [github](https://github.com/), making your first "[pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests)" and testing out contracts using [Remix](http://remix.ethereum.org/).